How to Calculate the Period of Motion in Physics

 The period of a system is a measure of time, and in physics, it's usually denoted by the capital letter T. Period is measured in time units appropriate for that system, but seconds are the most common.
 The second is a unit of time originally based on the rotation of the Earth on its axis and on its orbit around the sun, although the modern definition is based on vibrations of the cesium-133 atom rather than on any astronomical phenomenon.

 The periods of some systems are intuitive, such as the rotation of the Earth, which is a day, or (by definition) 86,400 seconds.
-You can calculate the periods of some other systems, such as an oscillating spring, by using characteristics of the system, such its as mass and spring constant.
+You can calculate the periods of some other systems, such as an oscillating spring, by using characteristics of the system, such as mass and its spring constant.

 When it comes to vibrations of light, things get a little more complicated, because photons move transversely through space while they vibrate, so wavelength is a more useful quantity than period.